zetro-malik/Flutter-Food-Order-App/README.md

 # Food Order App with Flutter

 Create a beautifully designed food order app using Flutter, following best practices and utilizing the GetX library for state management.
-The app will be built with the MVVM architecture and will showcase the use of custom widgets for a polished user interface.
+The app will be built with the MVVM architecture and will showcase the use of custom widgets for a polished user interface with haptic feedback.

 ## Features